 Do not crush, chew, break, or dissolve a tablet.
 Swallow it whole.

-Your vision may need to be checked while you are taking Potiga.
+Your vision will need to be checked before you start taking Potiga, and every 6 months while you are taking it.

 Do not stop using Potiga without first talking to your doctor, even if you feel fine.
 You may have increased seizures if you stop using this medicine suddenly.
 You may need to use less and less before you stop the medication completely.